angelloghernan/Flixster/README.md

 - Not necessarily a challenge with the app, but Kap does not function well on my computer (likely because it is a work laptop).
 The rest of the process went smoothly.

-- Only made minor changes to UI -- added a seperator between items in recycler view (main activity)
+- Only made minor changes to UI -- added a seperator between items in recycler view (main activity) and made it so that the text and title would fit inside neatly.

 ## Open-source libraries used